 Small Pack of Tissues

-These are helpful for when you look at your credit card bill.
+These are helpful when you look at your credit card bill.

 Here is a list of things that a lot of people bring to Europe but end up never using.

-Sleeping Bag: Hostels will provide bedding and sleeping bags will take up way to much space.
+- Sleeping Bag: Hostels will provide bedding and sleeping bags take up way too much space.
 So unless you are camping or sleeping on someone’s floor, you don’t need a sleeping bag.

-The Pacsafe Anti-Theft Bag Protector may seem like a good idea for protecting your backpack but you really don’t need it — especially since most hostels provide safe places to store your bags.
+- Wire Mesh Backpack Theft Protection (Pacsafe): The Pacsafe Anti-Theft Bag Protector may seem like a good idea for protecting your backpack but you really don’t need it — especially since most hostels provide safe places to store your bags.
 These might be better suited for “sketchier” parts of the world or if you are traveling with lots of expensive electronics.
-But, for most travelers, they just add a lot of weight to your pack.
-I talked to a few people who had them and everyone said that they stopped using it after a few days.
+But for most travelers, they just add a lot of weight to your pack.

 Do a Test Run Before You Go